soofstad/react-oauth2-pkce/README.md

   // Optionally provide a callback function to run _after_ the
   // user has been redirected back from the auth server postLogin?: () => void  // default: () => null
+  // Optional callback function for the 'refreshTokenExpired' event.
+  // You likely want to display a message saying the user need to login again onRefreshTokenExpire?: (event: TRefreshTokenExpiredEvent) => void  // default: undefined
   // Whether or not to decode the access token (should be set to 'false' if the access token is not a JWT (e.g. from Github))
   // If `false`, 'tokenData' will be 'undefined' from the <AuthContext>
   decodeToken?: boolean  // default: true